 The Legalities of Living in an RV on Your Own Property

-The fact of the matter is that you must adhere to specific zoning rules and regulations when it comes to how you use your land.
-This includes whether or not you can live in an RV or camper on your property.
+The fact of the matter is that you must adhere to specific zoning rules and regulations when it comes to how you use your own land.
+This includes whether or not you can stay in an RV or camper on your property.
 If you’re within certain city limits, it’s pretty likely you won’t be able to do so.
+Rural areas are much more likely to allow you to live in an RV on your property.
 If you want to be confident you’re complying with your local laws, take these steps:

 First, check the state laws where you live.
 Is there anything saying you can’t live in your RV on your property?
 If all is clear on the state level, then check the county and local ordinances.
 Does your county have any laws against it?
 What about your town?
-If you live within a city limit, you may be out of luck, but it’s always worth a shot to check.
+If you live within a city limit, it may be illegal to live on your deeded lot, but it’s always worth a shot to check.

 Figuring out whether or not you can live in your RV on your property might be a bit more complicated than you imagined.
 But it doesn’t mean “game over” for you and your RV lifestyle.
 As a responsible recreation enthusiast, it’s up to you to do your due diligence.
 That way, if someone tries to shut you down, you’ve got the law on your side!